 - Should use full names rather than abbreviations (StarCraft instead of SC.
 Star Control 2 instead of SC2.
 Soul Calibur 3 instead of SC3.
 SimCity 4 instead of SC4).

 - Should use proper capitalization (no CAPS), grammar, and spelling.

 - Thread Content:

 - Copy/Pasting full transcriptions of articles is strictly prohibited.
 Instead, you may paste specific sections of the article that pertain to the subject of your thread, along with your own commentary related to that article.

 - Likewise, your thread should never only be a link to the story/article/video/etc. You must include your own commentary.

-- Threads should not be aimed at one user (or Moderator) in particular, especially to call them out or insult them.
+- Threads cannot be aimed at moderators or users, particularly to call them out or insult them.
 If you want to talk to a user, send them a Wall Post, or a Private Message.

 - Posts that are clearly a reply or a response to a thread should be just that, a post.
 Threads should not be a response or a retaliation to another thread.
 Keep related discussion in the appropriate topic.

 - Engage the thread.
 Don’t simply create a topic and not post again.
 Add some of your own thoughts and views.
 Moderators can lock and moderate you should this be ignored and if you are a frequent offender.

 - Moderators may edit the content of your thread (including your thread title) if they deem it necessary to do so.
 If thread content is edited, please do not remove or change these edits without asking the Moderator who issued them (via PM).